dmytro-y-dev/sample-restful-blog/README.md

 9. [devops] Configure caching, so public parts of front-end could be transmited lightning fast.
 10. [front-end] Document existing and new code.
 11. [front-end, back-end] Add input values validation.
+12. [front-end] Routing can be switched to use HTML5 pushState standard.